djemar/se2-2021-04-SPG/README.md

             - `date_order`: date and time of the order instantiation,
             - `quantity`: quantity of the ordered products,
             - `status`: current status of the order, {...}];
+- GET `/api/users`
+    - Retrieves all the users.
+    - request parameters and request body content: //
+    - response body content:
+        - users = [{
+            - `user_id`: id of the current user,
+            - `name`: name of the current user,
+            - `surname`: surname of the current user,
+            - `email`: email of the current user,
+            - `hash`: hash of the password selected by the current user,
+            - `Type`: user type which can be Client, Farmer, Employee, Manager
+            - `wallet_balance`: balance of the wallet in Euros, if Type is Client / NULL otherwise }, {...}];

   ## Server Database
-  - Table `USER` - it contains id, name, surname, email, password and type.
+  - Table `USER` - it contains id, name, surname, email, password, type and balance.
   - Table `PRODUCT` - it contains id, name, description, category, farmer's id, price, availability and unit of measure.
   - Table `ORDERS` - it contains id, product's id, user's id, date, quantity and status.